 Prevent exposure and infection in the workplace.
 Recommendations to consider include:

-- Actively encourage employees who have symptoms of COVID-19 or who have a sick family member at home with COVID-19 to notify their supervisor and stay home.
+- Actively encourage employees who have symptoms of COVID-19 or who have had close contact* with someone who has COVID-19 to notify their supervisor and stay home until the criteria to discontinue home isolation are met.

 - Establish health screening protocols for workers prior to each shift, such as temperature taking or a health screening survey in accordance with guidance from the local department of public health.
 Develop and implement a policy for employees to maintain six-foot separation while waiting for screening.